 |= Your Demonstrated Need at Luther|

-The following chart outlines the average assistance awarded to the first-year class of 2015 based on a comprehensive fee of $46,840.
+The following chart outlines the average assistance awarded to the first-year class of 2020 based on a comprehensive fee (tuition, room, board, and technology fee) of $55,720.
 Do keep in mind this is simply an average.
 Variables such as family size, number of children in college, and family strength in assets - especially those saved in the student's name - mean that some families in a given income range receive more aid and others less.

 Again, every family situation is unique.
 Our financial aid staff works carefully with individual students and their families to accommodate special circumstances and to provide support and guidance throughout the financial aid process.